OutSystems/docs-odc/src/eap/reference/libraries/security.md

 The randomly generated password.

-### ComputeHash
+### ComputeTextHash
-Computes the hash of the given data (this data will be UTF-8 encoded prior to hashing).
+Computes the hash of the given data, in this (this text will be UTF-8 encoded prior to hashing).

 _Inputs_

 Data: mandatory ; data type Text

+The text to hash.

+Algorithm: optional ; data type Text

+The algorithm to use.
+Default algorithm is SHA512.
+Check .NET's "HashAlgorithm.Create" documentation for a full list of available algorithms.

+_Outputs_

+Hash; data type Binary Data

+The hash computed from the given data.

+### ComputeBinaryHash
+Computes the hash of the given binary data.

+_Inputs_

+Data: mandatory ; data type Binary Data

-The data to hash.
+The binary data to hash.

 Algorithm: optional ; data type Text